russelldear/nextjs-sandbox/LEARN.md

 API endpoints are files under `/pages/api` that implement `export default function handler(req, res)`
 `req` and `res` are just like the express ones
 Use these for runtime requests from the browser, _not_ from `getStaticProps` or `getStaticPaths` at build time

+&nbsp;
+### Deployment
+- Point `https://vercel.com` at your Github repo.
+It yoinks, builds, and yeets.
+- Has its own built-in CDN
+- Does preview deployments on branches
+OR
+- `npm run build`
+- `npm run start`